History of air traffic control in the United Kingdom: Development of radar

+Richard Gray (radio engineer) (1902-99) of the TRE at Malvern had heard of the innovative work on GCA at MIT, with X band radar, and immediately investigated, and noted the large significance of the work to the needs of the RAF.
+He flew the inventor Luis Walter Alvarez across the Atlantic, who worked with the RAF in the summer of 1943.

 The first AI-radar equipped Beaufighters began operations on 17 September 1940, with 29 Sqn at RAF Wellingore in Lincolnshire, where the squadron was based from 8 July 1940 to 27 April 1941.

 Over Essen on 8 March 1942, the first electronic navigation of Bomber Command began, with 211 aircraft.
 The Gee navigation system transmitted from stations at Daventry, Stenigot and Ventnor.

 The Decca Navigator System in the last year of the war had a Master Station at Buntingford, with three slave stations, red, green and purple at Stoke Holy Cross in Norfolk, East Hoathley in Sussex, and Wormleighton in Warwickshire.

 Precision Approach Radar began around 1944, being tested at Hinton-in-the-Hedges Airfield, and RAF Honiley, known as AN/MPN-1.

 SCS-51 was brought to the UK in 1944 by the USAAF, to help their bombers land in bad weather.
 It was tested by a Boeing aircraft at RAF Defford.
 As part of the Telecommunications Flying Unit, on 16 January 1945 at RAF Defford in Worcestershire, Boeing 247 DZ203 made the first automatic approach and landing, with the SCS-51 system, following from earlier tests.

 After the war BEA planned to navigate its aircraft with the GEE system, across Scotland and Northern Ireland.